Child care modernization

 Ontario’s child care system has served us well, but hasn’t changed fundamentally since the 1980s.
 We are working to transform child care in Ontario to better reflect the realities of our modern world.

 With full-day kindergarten, Ontario is at the forefront of a global transformation in early learning.

-We are doing this through a multi-year plan to enhance programs and supports for children from 0-12 years of age.
+We are modernizing child care through a multi-year plan to enhance programs and supports for children from 0-12 years of age.
 This approach addresses the following areas:

-- completing the rollout of full-day kindergarten in September 2014
+- completing the rollout of full-day kindergarten by September 2014

 - modernizing the legislative and regulatory framework for child care (The Child Care and Early Years Act, 2014) including strengthening oversight of the unlicensed child care sector, increasing capacity in the licensed child care sector and improving data and information available to parents and the public